xrxbsx/Cascade/README.md

 # Cascade
-Cascade is a simple but powerfull event driven network framework.
+Cascade is a simple but powerful event driven network framework.

+## Under development